-Noise Catchment Areas (NCAs) comprising mainly of existing residential dwellings which may also be impacted by future development, were identified.
+Existing residential dwellings which may also be impacted by future development, were identified.
 Potential noise mitigation strategies are discussed in this report while considering the existing land uses and sensitive areas to achieve a favourable acoustic outcome for the Williamtown SAP.
 Provision of buffer distances should be the first cause of action in terms of noise mitigation between high noise activities and highly sensitive areas.
 Buffer distances may not always be sufficient and additional noise mitigation strategies may be required to be implemented to achieve the noise goals of the development.

-A Noise Management Precinct (NMP) is a form of economic instrument which should be considered when managing noise amenity in each catchment.
+A Noise Management Precinct (NMP) is a form of economic instrument which should be considered when managing noise amenity.
 Economic instruments enable environmental requirements to be achieved at a lower cost than strict controls alone.
 In the case of a noise management precinct, the options for mitigating or managing noise are increased compared to traditional approaches.
 The ability to relocate a noise source, or trade or purchase noise mitigation at another site once standard mitigation measures have been applied, can reduce the cost of development when compared to traditional approaches.